lawnstarter/react-native-picker-select/README.md

 ### Styling

 * iOS
   * The component wraps a TextInput without styling.
-In the style prop, pass a style object named `inputIOS` to style the input (see example)
+In the style prop, pass a style object named `inputIOS` to style the input
   * Alternatively, you can pass children (such as a custom button or input) for the component to wrap
   * Other styles that can be modified for iOS are named `viewContainer`, `icon`, `done`, `modalViewTop`, `modalViewMiddle`, `modalViewBottom`, and `placeholderColor`
 * Android